lisongxu/CSCE156-Project-OOP/readme.md

 You are provided with the following fully completed classes
 * the `Views` class
-* the `Post` class
+* the `Post` abstract class
 * the `PostContentFormatter` interface

-You will write and complete the following partially complete classes
+You will write and complete the following partially completed classes
 * the `Account` class
 * the `TextPost` class
 * the `TextArtPost` class